matthh9797/gcp-ingest-template/ingest/README.md

 ## Add Child of Ingest Base Class

 Create an instance of the `Ingest` base class for your process overriding methods if necessary.
+Optionally, use development notebook.

 ```python
 # inside ingest/__init__.py